AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/DEPLOYMENT.md

     }
 ```

+In the settings of your project, you will need to go to the 'reveal config vars' button and add the same variables as you did for your env.py file (APART FROM 'DEVELOPMENT', THIS IS REALLY IMPORTANT)
-Now wether you have deplyed locally or to Heroku, you just need to make your migrations to the database!
+Now wether you have deployed locally or to Heroku, you just need to make your migrations to the database and collect static!

+- ```python manage.py collectstatic```
 - ```python manage.py makemigrations```
 - ```python manage.py migrate```